 CRJ 180.
 Security Systems.
-Purposes, functions and historical development of industrial security in the United States.
-Coresponsibilities of security personnel and line supervisors; principles of physical security, document protection, pilferage prevention and employee programs for plant and inventory protection.
+Purposes, functions and historical development of industrial security in the U.S. Co-responsibilities of security personnel and line supervisors; principles of physical security, document protection, pilferage prevention and employee programs for plant and inventory protection.
 Survey of related laws and cooperating agencies of government.
-Prerequisite: Restricted to declared majors and minors or instructor's permission.
+Prerequisite: CRJ 100, CRJ 110.
+Restricted to declared majors and minors or instructor permission.
 3 units.